On Information-Theoretic Measures of Predictive Uncertainty: Technical Details

-Another perspective on our measure of uncertainty (Eq.~\eqref{eq:cross_entropy}) was recently proposed by \cite{Kotelevskii:24} and \cite{Hofman:24}.
-They consider the zero-one, Brier, and Spherical score in addition to the log-score, which is the cross-entropy upon which the information-theoretic measures we discussed in the main paper are based (c.f.
-Eq.~\eqref{eq:cross_entropy}).
-For the zero-one score, the resulting framework of measures is given in Tab.~\ref{tab:framework_zero_one}, for the Brier score in Tab.~\ref{tab:framework_brier} and for the spherical score it is given in Tab.~\ref{tab:framework_spherical}.
+Another perspective on our measure of uncertainty (Eq.~\eqref{eq:cross_entropy}) is the interpretation of \cite{kotelevskii2025risk} and \cite{Hofman:24}, which consider Bayesian approximations of multiple proper scoring rules as measures of uncertainty.
+They consider the zero-one, Brier, and Spherical score in addition to the log-score, which is the cross-entropy upon which the information-theoretic measures we discussed in the main paper are based (see Eq.~\eqref{eq:cross_entropy}).
+Note however, that they consider the opposite order of arguments (see Apx.~\ref{sec:apx:alternative_measure}), which leads to similar measures due to symmetry, yet has a different interpretation.
+For the zero-one score, the resulting framework of measures according to our interpretation is given in Tab.~\ref{tab:framework_zero_one}, for the Brier score in Tab.~\ref{tab:framework_brier} and for the spherical score it is given in Tab.~\ref{tab:framework_spherical}.